 Any overthrown ball at 1st and 3rd base will only allow base runners to advance one single base.
 This does not apply to a defensive team attempting to throw out a runner who tagged up.

 A foul is:

-- a kick landing out of bounds.
+- a kick landing out of play.
 The foul is determined by where the ball lands not how it travels to get there.
 Remember that if such a kick is caught on the fly it is an out

 - a kick landing in-bounds, but traveling out of bounds on its own before reaching first or third base.
 (Any ball touched by an in-bounds fielder is automatically in play)